lenhoanglnh/manuscripts/ethics/20-tiktok-en.md

 Sometimes, the family can ask the service to zap itself.
 However, the zapping service learns the family's preferences, and its zapping is more and more in line with the family's preferences.
-Therefore, little by little, the family is content to let the zapping service decide what audiovisual content they consume.
+Therefore, little by little, the family reacts less and less, when the zapping service selects what audiovisual content to consume next.
 And as this service improves, it also accelerates, with a zapping every 5 minutes, and even for more and more users, zapping every 30 seconds.